anuragdeb3/codingInterviewQuestions/README.md

 7) Return reverse of a string and convert uppercase letter to lowercase and vice versa    (HackerRank Question) Input is:Kate Winslet
     Output is: TELSNIw ETAk

+8 ) Given a string, reverse the string but space order has to be maintained.
+    Input ="I am Anurag"
+    Output = "g ar unAmaI"
+    Use O(n) not more.